epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-21-windows-cli-environment.markdown

 Fortunately, now we have these tools:

-*	cmder: pretty terminal, as replacement tools for windoww's cmd.
+*	cmder: pretty terminal, as replacement tools for windows's cmd.

 *	chocolatey: package manager for windows